Hasmelash95/heavenly-beauty/README.md

 Aria-labels for each of the unlabelled links to allow accessibility.

-Links to three social media platforms so users have multiple ways to contact Heavenly Beauty as well as learn more about us.
+Links to three social media platforms so users have multiple ways to contact Heavenly Beauty as well as learn more about them.

 Form with multiple sections in subscription page to ensure as much information can be taken from the user as possible without overwhelming them.